Tips on How to Make Good Decisions in Life

 Your life is important and, at its best, life is short.
 You have the potential to do anything you choose and to do it well.
 But, as decisions can not be avoided in life, when the time for making a decision arrives, you must make your decision where you are with what you’ve got.

 You can virtually eliminate conflict and confusion in your life by becoming proficient at making decisions.
-By learning how to make wise decisions in life brings order to your mind, and of course, this order is then reflected in your outside world … your results.
+Learning how to make wise decisions in life brings order to your mind, and of course, this order is then reflected in your outside world … your results.

 Tips on How to Make Good Decisions in Life